powered by LeadingAge New York

 • Urge Congress to Protect Medicaid in 2025!

-Congress is preparing to pass a budget resolution to move forward on tax and spending priorities.
-Members are encouraged to write to your members of Congress to urge them not to include Medicaid cuts or harmful changes as part of budget reconciliation or other legislation.
+Congress is moving through the budget reconciliation process, which aims to reduce federal spending by approximately $1.5 trillion over the next 10 years.
+Given the significant amount of savings being sought, Medicaid is a highly likely source of cuts (potentially up to $880 billion).
+Write to your members of Congress today to urge them not to include Medicaid cuts or harmful changes as part of budget reconciliation bills or other legislation.